shne005/repo-shne05/README.md

  • Tools: Skilled with Visual Studio Code,  and design tools like Figma and Canva.
  • Soft Skills: creative, detail-oriented, and adept at time management.

- ### courses

-Technology Information System assigment
-Poster assigment: “Will AI Replace Software Engineering?”
-Created a poster discussing AI’s impact on software engineering, focusing on automation, development processes, and the evolving role of engineers.
-Skills Gained:
- • Research and analysis of emerging technologies
- • Visual communication and poster design
- • Public speaking and presenting technical topics

-Integrity and Anti-Corruption Course
-Poster Project and presentation: “Rule of Media in Exposing Corruption” Designed a poster highlighting the role of media in exposing corruption and promoting transparency.
-Skills Gained:
- • Understanding of media’s influence on societal issues
- • Collaboration and teamwork
- • Clear presentation of complex social topics